17 Sales Management Skills Every Manager Must Master

 17. Confidently discuss money.

 Sales managers often find themselves involved in high-level conversations about money (both internally and externally).
-The most elegant, trustworthy sales managers have the right sales skills to command the conversation and approach it with care.
+The most elegant, trustworthy sales managers have the right sales skills to command and approach the conversation with care.

 Sales managers should develop their business acumen and become confident about finance.
-This particular skill can give managers the soft sales skills they need to walk the talk within the c-suite and inspire confidence.
+This skill can give managers the soft sales skills to walk the talk within the C-suite and inspire confidence.

 How to speak about money as a sales manager

-As a sales manager, it’s important to increase your exposure to high-level conversations and observe how experts speak about money.
+As a sales manager, increasing your exposure to high-level conversations and observing how experts speak about money is important.
 So you should borrow their key terms and adopt aspects of their demeanors.

 Conclusion

 Are you ready to master the sales skills above—and more?
 We hope this piece has helped you move forward on your journey to becoming the best sales manager you can be.
-If you want to make a big impact in your organization, learn more about the ways UpLead can help you drive growth with your targeted leads.
+If you want to make a big impact in your organization, learn how UpLead can help you drive growth with your targeted leads.

 Strategic & Tactical Sales Advice: Straight to Your Inbox.